 - “Coffee mug”

-Put yourself in the searchers’ blue suede shoes and think for a minute.
+Put yourself in the searchers’ shoes and think for a minute.

 When you use short-tail keywords, what are you looking for?

-Typically, people who use short-tail keywords aren’t ready to make purchases yet.
+Typically, people using short-tail keywords aren’t ready to purchase yet.

 Instead, they’re in the early stages of research, which means 3 things: